Welcome to TabletopRecommender.app

 How long will it take to get my recommendations?

-The first time your recommendations are generated, it could take up to 24 hours--or even longer for a very large collection.
-On the other hand, updating your recommendations may take anywhere from 10 seconds to several hours depending on the size of your collection.
+Generating or updating your recommendations may take anywhere from 5 minutes to 24 hours depending on the number of games you've rated, their popularity, and how many users are in the queue.
 Feel free to contact me if you have trouble getting your recommendations.

 Why am I seeing games that I own or have rated in my recommendations?